bullhorn/rest-api-docs/source/includes/entityref/paybill/_customerrequiredfieldconfigurationversionoption.md

 # Pay and Bill - CustomerRequiredFieldConfigurationVersionOption

-An entity that represents the CRF(Customer Required Field) options available for a particular (CRF)Customer Required Field version.
+An entity that represents the Customer Required Field options available for a particular Customer Required Field version.

 CRUD ACCESS - CREATE, READ, UPDATE, DELETE